jmeosbn/jmeosbn.github.com/blog/making-a-pi-disk-image/index.md

 Here's the basic command to copy an SD card into a file.
-The size is correct for the current Raspbian image at [raspberrypi.org](http://raspberrypi.org), and can be confirmed by viewing the size of the original uncompressed image, e.g. `unzip -l raspbian.zip`, or by using `fdisk`[^fdisk].
+The size is correct for the current Raspbian image at [raspberrypi.org](http://raspberrypi.org), and can be confirmed by viewing the size of the original uncompressed image: `unzip -l raspbian.zip`, or by using `fdisk`[^fdisk].

 ```sh